 If you have multiple conditions then use else-if to evaluate those conditions and execute the respective statements.
 The last ‘else’ contains the default statement.

 4. ‘Switch-Case’ statement:

-Another type of flow control statement which saves you to write multiple else-if statements when you have a large number of cases.
+Another type of flow control statement saves you to write multiple else-if statements when you have a large number of cases.
 Based on the value of the parameter, a particular case is executed. ‘switch-case’ also has a default statement in case of failure of any matches with the given cases.
-In ‘if-else’, you need to write multiple ‘if-else’ statements and expression based on the condition but in ‘switch-case’ you need to write only one expression for the multiple cases.
-Let’s see how ‘switch-case’ can be used in the above-given example?
+In ‘if-else’, you need to write multiple ‘if-else’ statements and expressions based on the condition but in ‘switch-case’ you need to write only one expression for the multiple cases.
+Let’s see how ‘switch-case’ can be used in the above-given example.

 These are the flow control statement which directs the execution by evaluating the condition.
 Along with the syntax of the conditional statement, you should also know the relational operators.
 These operators are used to write the expression of the condition.

 > greater than

 != not equal to